Essa National Draft Horse Show (ENDHS)

 - Drivers in the youth cart must be accompanied by an adult.

 - NEW!
-A Trailer person will be allowed in line classes when horse is moving, when horse has completed the inspection in front of judge and has returned to lineup trailer person is to leave lineup/ring.
+A Trailer person will be allowed to assist handler in line classes when horse is moving in ring, when horse has completed the inspection in front of judge and has returned to lineup trailer person is to leave lineup/ring.
 (In the case of a re-move, the trailer person may re-join the exhibit when moving in front of the judge.

 - Excessive use of a long whip in the marshalling/hitch area and/or show ring will not be tolerated and could result in being barred from showing in that particular class.